Health Promotion (BS)

 - 6 credit hours in a concentration from the following or with approval of academic advisor:

-Combined BS in Health Promotion and MS in Health Promotion Management
+Combined Health Promotion (BS) and Health Promotion Management (MS)

-American University offers students the opportunity to earn both undergraduate and graduate degrees through its accelerated bachelor’s/master’s program completed within 5 to 5 1/2 years.
+American University offers students the opportunity to earn both undergraduate and graduate degrees through its combined bachelor's/master's programs.
+See Combined Bachelor's and Master's Degreesfor more information.